Skip to content

 Techmar Listed by thegentlemen Ransomware Group

 On May 26, 2026, Dutch lighting manufacturer Techmar appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which has supplied 12-volt outdoor lighting solutions since 2002, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, or employee whose personal or business details were stored in those files could now be at risk.
+The company, which has supplied 12-volt outdoor lighting solutions since 2002, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, or employee whose personal or business details were stored in those files could now be at risk.

 Public reporting indicates that Techmar.com, headquartered in Hengelo, Netherlands, suffered a ransomware incident in which attackers copied internal documents before encrypting systems.
 The data was later published on the group’s leak portal.
 Available reporting describes the exposed material as internal files; specific record counts or categories such as customer databases, employee payroll, or supplier contracts have not been publicly detailed.
 The listing appeared on May 26, 2026, consistent with the group’s typical practice of publishing stolen data after an extortion deadline passes.